bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/microsoft-iis/index.rst

   .. figure:: /_images/iis/iis-https-certificate.png

-  After this step go to :guilabel:`Default Website`, open :guilabel:`Handle Mappings` and add :code:`https` as a new binding.
+  After this step go to :guilabel:`Default Website`, open :guilabel:`Handler Mappings` and add :code:`https` as a new binding.
 There you can choose now your SSL certificate.
   I highly recommend to remove the :code:`http` binding.
-So that you |ivy-engine|
+So that your |ivy-engine|
   only can be served over HTTPS via IIS.

   .. figure:: /_images/iis/iis-https-binding.png